U.S. bishop wows royal wedding with impassioned sermon on love

 “I wrote back in the fall that I didn’t think Meghan Markle was going to be very outspoken about race once she married into the royal family.
 Maybe she will prove me wrong?,” Attiah tweeted.

 Members of the royal family, including Harry’s brother Prince William, could be seen on TV smiling during the lengthy address.
+Meghan’s mother, Doria Ragland, nodded several times as the bishop spoke.

 Some commentators took to Twitter to point out the facial reactions in the chapel to the Bishop’s sermon.
 In particular, a close-up of the Queen’s granddaughter, Zara, with her mouth open became a focus for social media.
 Harry’s cousin Princess Beatrice was spotted giggling.

-Barely glancing at the transcript of his speech on a tablet computer in front of him, Curry talked directly to a congregation that included Queen Elizabeth and celebrities such as Oprah Winfrey, Elton John and David Beckham.
+Barely glancing at the transcript of his speech in front of him, Curry talked directly to a congregation that included Queen Elizabeth and celebrities such as Oprah Winfrey, Elton John and David Beckham.

-He told them that love was not just for married couples but part of God’s plan with the power to change lives.
+Leaving the prepared text of his speech far behind him, he told them that love was not just for young couples but part of God’s plan with the power to change the world.

-“Dr King was right: ‘We must discover love, the redemptive power of love, and when we do that, we will make of this old world a new world,’ Curry said in hushed tones, grasping the lectern.

-“Imagine our neighborhoods and communities when love is the way.
-Imagine our governments and countries when love is the way,” he said in a rare nod to politics during a highly orchestrated British state occasion.
+“We will let justice roll down like a mighty stream and righteousness like an ever-flowing brook.
+When love is the way poverty will become history,” he said channeling Dr King channeling the Bible in a rare nod to politics during a highly orchestrated British state occasion.

+Curry grasped the lectern, then waved his arms to punctuate his points, shaking the candles in front of him.
+“Love God, love your neighbor.
+And while you’re at it, love yourself,” he said in a sermon that used the world “love” just short of 70 times.

+At one point, realizing that he had been going on for a while, he paused and promised: “With this I’ll sit down.
+We’ve gotta get y’all married.”

 The Episcopal Church - the U.S. arm of the Anglican Communion which also includes the Church of England, headed by the queen – has taken a strongly liberal stand on social issues, including gay marriage, which it allows.

 Curry was born in Chicago in 1953 and went on to become the bishop of North Carolina.
-At his installation at the head if the Episcopal church in 2015, he called for economic and racial unity at a time of rising racial tensions.
+At his installation as the head of the Episcopal church in 2015, he called for economic and racial unity at a time of rising racial tensions.

 In 2016 he said he lamented the decision by the wider Anglican Communion to slap sanctions on the U.S. church over its support of gay marriage.

-Reporting by Andrew Heavens and Cassandra Garrison; Editing by Nick Tattersall
+Reporting by Andrew Heavens, Cassandra Garrison and Leela de Krester; Editing by Nick Tattersall and Giles Elgood